 Another decorative relief, this time with a pair of kinnaras.
 The female kinnarī on the left holds a dish in one hand, and a large flower in the other; the male kinnara on the right seems to have two different types of flowers.

 9c Two Kinnaras

-Another pair of kinnaras, the female on the left is rather worn, but appears to hold her hands in añjali; the one on the right holds something I can’t identify.
+Another pair of kinnaras, the female on the left is rather worn, but appears to hold her hands in añjali; the one on the right holds something I cannot identify.

 10 A King and a Queen